-You can quickly generate executable Executable software code from your model elements, Code Generation using Executable StateMachines.
+You can quickly generate executable software code from your model elements, using Executable StateMachines.
 The code generated for an Executable StateMachine is based on its language property.
 This might be Java, C, C++, C# or JavaScript.
 Whichever language it is, Enterprise Architect generates the appropriate code, which is immediately ready to build and run.
 There are no manual interventions necessary before you run it.
 For more information, see the Code Generation for Executable StateMachines Help topic.

+Model to Code Transformations for HDLs

-Model to You can not only generate executable software code, but you can generate Code Transformati Hardware Description Languages and ons for HDLs Ada from your model elements, for the chips and circuits in system hardware components.
+You can not only generate executable software code, but you can generate Hardware Description Languages and Ada from your model elements, for the chips and circuits in system hardware components.
 For more information, see the State Machine Modeling for HDLs and Help topics.